History of Punjab: Partition of Punjab (1947)

-After Independence
+After independence

+After the partition of Punjab, Eastern Punjab came to be known as Chardha Punjab while Western Punjab became known as Lehnda Punjab.
+Furthermore, a term for united Punjab was coined, being Sanjha Punjab.
+In Pakistani Punjab, owing to government and media views and activities, the usage of Punjabi declined in favour of Urdu.
+However, since the 1990s a language revitalization movement is underway to revive Punjabiyat in Pakistan.

 Punjabi Subah

 After independence, the Akali Dal, a Sikh-dominated political party active mainly in Punjab, sought to create a Sikh State but idea was not very popular.
 However, there was push in many regions of India for reorganisation of states based on language.
 In Punjab, instead of religion, the Akalis launched the Punjabi Suba movement aimed at creation of a Punjabi-majority subah ("province") in the erstwhile East Punjab state of India in the 1950s.In 1966, it resulted in the formation of the Punjabi speaking -majority Punjab state, the Haryanvi-Hindi-majority Haryana state and the Union Territory of Chandigarh.
 Some Pahari majority parts of the East Punjab were also merged with Himachal Pradesh as a result of the movement.

 Khalistan movement

-Sikhs called for the creation of a separate Sikh homeland known as Khalistan in the 1970s, along the lines of Pakistan, which led to a state of emergency being declared by Indira Gandhi, who believed the creation of Khalistan would drastically weaken India, particularly since the Punjab region grew up to 70% of the country's wheat (during the Green Revolution in India, incentives had been provided to the people of Punjab to switch to growing wheat exclusively).
+Some Sikhs called for the creation of a separate Sikh homeland known as Khalistan in the 1970s, along the lines of Pakistan, which led to a state of emergency being declared by Indira Gandhi, who believed the creation of Khalistan would drastically weaken India, particularly since the Punjab region grew up to 70% of the country's wheat (during the Green Revolution in India, incentives had been provided to the people of Punjab to switch to growing wheat exclusively).
 During Operation Blue Star, Gandhi further called in Indian troops to extinguish the few militants who had taken shelter in the Golden Temple, killing thousands of civilians in the crossfire.
 Attacks then targeted the Punjab State police and Indian Security forces that opposed the creation of Khalistan and wished Punjab stay under Indian rule.